 Tom Becker, chair and professor in the University of Delaware's Department of Business Administration, notes it is important for supervisors to know each staff member's needs and values in order to select a recognition or reward that employees will welcome.

-"For some, it might be money, and for others, a simple and sincere verbal acknowledgement of a job well done," Becker said, adding that nonmonetary recognition can be just as effective as a cash bonus.
+"For some,of a job well done," Becker said, adding that nonmonetary recognition can be just as effective as a cash bonus.

 With the shaky economy wreaking havoc on many companies' bottom lines, Merriman suggested removing financial rewards from the tradition of holiday recognition as a way to ensure consistent annual rewards for employees.